kubeflow/website/content/en/docs/distributions/gke/gcp-e2e.md

 It's time to get started!

-## Set up and run the MNIST tutorial on GCP
+## Set up and run the MNIST tutorial on Google Cloud

-1. Follow the [GCP instructions](/docs/gke/deploy/) to deploy Kubeflow with Cloud Identity-Aware Proxy (IAP).
+1. Follow the [Google Cloud instructions](/docs/gke/deploy/) to deploy Kubeflow with Cloud Identity-Aware Proxy (IAP).

 1. Launch a Jupyter notebook in your Kubeflow cluster.
 See the guide to